Exploratory Laparotomy CPT Code

 Examples

-There are the following examples of when Exploratory Laparotomy will be billed:
+The following are examples of when Exploratory Laparotomy will be billed with CPT 49000.

 Example 1